Swathi6/Xenith/README.md

 Xenith
 ======
+What these files are?
+The Xenith webiste was orignally hosted in Cloudforge, devleoped using Tortoise SVN version control.
+This github repositary hosts the files and code.
+The website is developed in Visual Studio and .NET

+To run this project clone the files and run the Xenith.sln file using Visual Studio.

+What the project is about?
-This project consists of a front end website for a hotel intranet site.
+The project contains a fully functional hotel intranet site.

-The website is built using Visual Studio in C#, ASP.net, MSSQL and other web programming languages including HTML5, CSS3 and JavaScript.
-The basic layout of the pages is done using Twitter Bootstrap.
+Web languages/frameworks/tools used: Visual Studio, C#, asp.net,  HTML5, CSS3, Javascript, JQuery, third party apis, twitter bootstrap, MSSQL

+Pages:
+Home page,
-THe primary components of the webisite includes Home page, Login page,
+Login page,
 Forum page,
 Feedback page,